fangwei123456/spikingjelly/docs/source/activation_based_en/cupy_neuron.rst

             This function should define how ``h_seq[t]`` is calculated by ``x_seq[t], v_v_seq[t]`` and other params if the neuron needs.

-            For example, the IF neuron define this function as:
+            For example, the IF neuron defines this function as:

             .. code-block:: python